 What Should I Take?

-If you're wondering what courses you should take as a freshman or pre-major, or if you have questions for an advisor, you've come to the right place.
+If you're wondering what courses you should take as a First Year or Pre-Major student, or if you have questions for an advisor, you've come to the right place.

-The links to the left provide information about The Discovery Core, what classes will be available for freshmen and pre-majors, what classes are likely to be offered throughout the entire year at UW Bothell and many other resources from your freshman and pre-major advisors.
+The links to the left provide information about The Discovery Core, what classes will be available for First Year and Pre-Major students, what classes are likely to be offered throughout the entire year at UW Bothell and many other resources from your First Year and Pre-Major advisors.

 Discovery Core courses aim to provide students with tools to succeed in both their academic and personal life as they will learn how different forms of knowledge impact our communities, both local and global.
 Throughout the Discovery Core courses you will